1. Policy Statement

 7. Related Policies

-This policy should be read in conjunction with the approved Shannon Group policies available on the Policy Library on the Shannon Group intranet homepage.
-Employees are required to comply with both the statutory and policy documents which govern the business operations of Shannon Group.
+This policy should be read in conjunction with the approved Shannon Heritage policies.
+Employees are required to comply with both the statutory and policy documents which govern the business operations of Shannon Heritage.
 This policy, the policies provided on the intranet policy suite, and the legal instruments named in this document, while very thorough, are not intended to be a complete and comprehensive list of all such documentation.

 8. Policy Review Procedure